jeanmattique/local/Home.md

 - *Butterfly* then processes the individual graphs in parallel, tracing the paths that reads and pairs of reads take within the graph, ultimately reporting full-length transcripts for alternatively spliced isoforms, and teasing apart transcripts that corresponds to paralogous genes.

-Trinity was published in http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3571712/[Nature Biotechnology].
-Our protocol for transcriptome assembly and downstream analysis is now published in http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/[Nature Protocols]
+Trinity was published in [Nature Biotechnology]http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3571712/.
+Our protocol for transcriptome assembly and downstream analysis is published in [Nature Protocols] http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/, although we always have the most current instructional material available here at the Trinity website.

-The Trinity software package can be downloaded https://github.com/trinityrnaseq/trinityrnaseq/releases[here on GitHub].
-Legacy versions (pre-2015) are still available at http://sourceforge.net/projects/trinityrnaseq/files/PREV_CONTENTS/previous_releases/[Sourceforge].
+The Trinity software package can be downloaded [here on GitHub]https://github.com/trinityrnaseq/trinityrnaseq/releases.
+Legacy versions (pre-2015) are still available at [Sourceforge]http://sourceforge.net/projects/trinityrnaseq/files/PREV_CONTENTS/previous_releases/.

-http://trinityrnaseq.github.io/performance/[Runtime and transcript reconstruction performance stats] are available for current and previous releases.
+[Runtime and transcript reconstruction performance stats]http://trinityrnaseq.github.io/performance/ are available for current and previous releases.

-http://www.broadinstitute.org/partnerships/education/broade/trinity-screencast[Screencast videos] are available to introduce you to Trinity and its various components.
+[Screenast videos]http://www.broadinstitute.org/partnerships/education/broade/trinity-screencast are available to introduce you to Trinity and its various components.
 Also, hands-on tutorials for Trinity and Tuxedo are available as part of our link:workshop/rnaseq_workshop.html[RNA-Seq Workshop].